ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 * To include revisions by date or change vector, pass the raw query `include revisions` command either a `DateTime` value or a `path` to a  change vector document property.
-* RavenDB will figure out by itself whether the parameter you passed it was a date or a path, and include revisions accordingly.
+* RavenDB will figure out by itself whether the parameter you passed was a date or a path, and include revisions accordingly.
-* Aliases (e.g. `from Users as U`) are not supported by raw queries that includes revisions.
+* Aliases (e.g. `from Users as U`) are not supported by raw queries that include revisions.

 #### Raw Query: Include Revisions by Date